philrz/super/book/src/super-sql/expressions/conditional.md

 in order until a true result is encountered, in which case, the corresponding expression `<result-n>` is evaluated for the match, and that value becomes the result of the `CASE` expression.
-If there is no `true` result and an `ELSE` clause is present, the the result is determined by the expression `<else-result>`.
+If there is no true result and an `ELSE` clause is present, the result is determined by the expression `<else-result>`.
 Otherwise, the result is `null`.

 If the predicate expressions are not Boolean valued, then an error results.